suatakbulut/Kaggle_Real_Or_Not/README.md

 I will have multiple models where

 I will use :
-  - either Stemming or Lemmatizing
+  - one of the following approcahes during the celaning process:
+      1) Stemming (Porter stemming)
+      2) Lemmatizing (WordNet Lemmatizer)
     - one of the following three vecorization method:
       1) Count Vectorization
       2) N-gram
       3) Tfdif Vectorization
   - build and compare a random forest classifier and a gradient boost classifier with default parameters
   - optimize the classifiers' hyper-parameters and then compare them.

+As a result, I will have 12 folders.
+For instance in the first one I will be using stemming, count vectorization and un-optimazed random forest model.